sneedcat/gpt4tg/README.md

 Commands:

-/help - see a command list
+- /help - see a command list

-/plugins toggle - enable/disable plugins

-/plugins list - list all plugins

-/jailbreak - list all jailbreaks

-/jailbreak [JAILBREAK NAME] - enable a jailbreak

-/newrole <Role Name> <Role Info> - create a new role
+- /newrole <Role Name> <Role Info> - create a new role

-/roles - list all the roles
+- /roles - list all the roles

-/role <Role Name> - enable a role
+- /role <Role Name> - enable a role

-/role disable - disable roles

-/memory - enable/disable memory

-/addmemory - add something to the memory without receiving AI response.

-# Provider Used

-This project is currently using reverse engineered bing from [GPT4FREE](https://github.com/xtekky/gpt4free)
+- /tone <Tone Name> (can be creative, precise or balanced)

+- /gpt - Retrieves the response from bing gpt4

 # Running the Application in a Docker Container